 - You may request for a written or an oral review of your application.
 For a written review, you must submit all supporting information as part of your application.
 For oral review, you may submit supporting information as part of your application.
-You will also have an opportunity to present your case to the Registrar orally (virtual meeting invite will be sent by Office of the Registrar).
+You will also have an opportunity to present your case to the Registrar orally.
+Virtual meeting invitations will be sent by the Office of the Registrar.

 - The Registrar will review the case on its merit only.
 If your application does not meet the grounds for the review, you may contact Registrar Reconsideration for assistance.